JessicaSou/90s-nostalgia/README.md

 ## Update your CSS by completing the following tasks:

-1. Update the following properties to a selector that would nest all other elements on the page:
+1. Update the following properties to a selector that would nest all other elements on the page:(done)
   - Set the default font family to be `Roboto`
   - Set the text color to `#222`
   - Set line height to `1.4`
   - Update font size to `110%`
   - Set background color to white

-2. Select the body
+2. Select the body (done)
   - Remove `margin` for all sides on the element

-3. Update css to include snippet covered in class to apply `border-box` to calculate widths of elements.
+3. Update css to include snippet covered in class to apply `border-box` to calculate widths of elements.(done)

 4. Select img
   - Set the `width` to be `100%`

-5. Add a class for the logo and update the following in the css
+5. Add a class for the logo and update the following in the css (done)
   - Change width to be `160px`
   - Confirm the display property is correctly set so that the logo is displayed on its own line in the browser
   - Center the logo in the middle of the screen